decagondev/pair-programmerz/memory-bank/progress.md

 ## Known Issues
 - Cloud Function for magic link generation is placeholder (will be implemented in deployment phase)
 - Magic link token generation is client-side placeholder (Cloud Function will handle in production)
-- Task selection uses hardcoded sampleTasks (Epic 7 will add Firestore tasks collection)
+- Tasks fallback to sampleTasks if Firestore is empty (expected behavior for development)

 ## Recent Fixes
 - ✅ Resolved TypeScript build errors